johnpark144/DoorToDoor_project--Nextjs_FireBase_TS/README.md

 # Ps, FYI
-- Since I will personally use this cusomizing my needs, I didn't allow Oauth-signup, and plus I made common password to let only my people know for the site security, sorry for disconvenience and please bear with me
+- Since I will personally use this cusomizing my needs, I didn't allow Oauth-signup, and plus I made common password to let only my people know for the site security, Sorry for disconvenience and Please bear with me
 - I will deploy 2 websites with this, one for public and portfolio and one for my people who will personally use with 2 different common password and DataBase
 - Public Website's Common Password is "1948"